rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    Name    Type     Min    Max    Enum             Comment
    ======  =======  =====  =====  ===============  ============================================================================================
-   r       string                                  ID of the priority request t       string                                  Timestamp, indicating when the priority last changed state. |br|
+   r       string                                  ID of the priority request t       string                                  Timestamp, indicating when the priority last changed state |br|
                                                    Format according to W3C XML dateTime with a resolution of 3 decimal places. |br|
                                                    All time stamps in UTC.
 E.g. 2009-10-02T14:34:34.341Z s       string                 -received |br|   Current status of the priority request |br|